EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ### Upgrade behavior

-v1.2.5 makes **LIVE VIEW** the new default.
+The **v1.2.5** PIP MODE migration introduced **LIVE VIEW** as the default.

-Existing installations are migrated to LIVE VIEW **once** when upgrading to the new PIP MODE system.
-After that migration, the user's own choice is respected normally: LIVE VIEW, LIVING PORTRAIT or DYNAMIC (DW3) all persist across restart.
+Existing installations are migrated to LIVE VIEW **once** when first upgrading to that PIP MODE system.
+After that migration, the user's own choice is respected normally: LIVE VIEW, LIVING PORTRAIT or DYNAMIC (DW3) all persist across restart. v1.2.8 does not reapply a completed mode migration.

+The separate v1.2.8 frame migration distinguishes a new configuration from an existing one.
+It preserves existing frame/colour preferences as described above; updating does not switch an existing white or dark frame to grey.

 ### Performance rule